bitovi/academy/README.md

 npm run publish
 ```

-Doing so requires access to the Bitovi Hubspot API key, which can be found in 1Password.
+Doing so requires access to the Bitovi Hubspot API key, which can be found in Bitovi's 1Password `Academy` vault.
 Add the API key to the `.env` file:

 `HUBSPOT_API_KEY=key`

-If you do not have access to `Password, please reach out to one of the maintainers of the project.
+If you do not have access to 1Password, please reach out to one of the maintainers of the project.